Chandrani01/circRNA-feature-visualization-scripts/README.md

 > Libraries: pandas, numpy, matplotlib.pyplot

 Note:
 All scripts were developed and executed on Google Colab for ease of access and reproducibility.
-The code can be run locally or on Colab without modification.
+The code can be run locally or on Colab with or without modification.